eilaoc/Prog-Black-2/README.md

 ## Features

-- Paste a TikTok or Instagram video link and get a structured recipe.
+- Paste a TikTok, Youtube or Instagram video link and get a structured recipe.
 - Clean UI with ingredients, step-by-step instructions, and cook/prep times.
 - Smooth tab navigation using Expo Router.
 - Backend handles video downloading, audio extraction, transcription, and parsing.